 1/2 teaspoon sunflower lecithin or turkey red oil

-Pour vodka or witchhazel into a 500 ml (2 cup/16 ounce) spray bottle.
+Pour vodka or witch hazel into a 500 ml (2 cup/16 ounces) spray bottle.
 Add the essential oils.
 Add the lecithin.
 Cap and shake the bottle.
 The lecithin or glycerin helps the oils mix with the water.
 Fill the remainder of the bottle with cold water.
 Cap tightly.
 Shake well to combine.
 Shake before each use.
 Spray over skin, clothing, shoes, socks, or hair.
-This is safe for humans, dogs, cows, and sheep.
+This recipe is safe for humans, dogs, cows, and sheep.
 Avoid using this with cats or pet rabbits.

 These essential oils are effective against mosquitoes, flies, chiggers, and ticks.

 If you don’t have all these essential oils on hand try this DIY bug spray based on lavender, instead.